DEFRA/epr-regulator-service-facade/RegistrationWelshQueriedEmailTemplate.md

 We will contact you by email with further details about the query.

 If you have not received an email within 21 days, check your junk folder.
-If you have still not received it, [email us](mailto:((agency_email)) ) with your organisation ID and application reference number.
+If you have still not received it, send an email to ((agency_email)) with your organisation ID and application reference number.

 This is an automated email.
 We will not be able to read or respond to any emails you send to this address.